AlexJReid/blog/content/posts/bigtable-filtering.md

 ## Access patterns

-To recap, these are are query patterns.
+To recap, these are the access patterns.

 - **AP1**: show comments in reverse order, i.e. most recent first, regardless of filter
 - **AP2**: show comments in the user's local language, but let them see comments in all languages